Luís de Menezes Bragança: Death

 Towards the final years of his life, Menezes Bragança was persecuted by the Estado Novo regime for his outspoken criticism of their government.
-His demand for the granting of autonomy to Goa was refused, and his newspapers were shut down by order of Salazar.
-He died on 10 July 1938 in Chandor.
+His demand for the granting of autonomy to Goa was refused, and his newspapers were shut down by order of Antonio Salazar.
+He died on 10 July 1938 in his mansion in Chandor, Portuguese Goa, from a heart attack.
 Fearing an outbreak of nationalist protests in Goa, the Portuguese government stationed troops at his grave to prevent any homage from being paid to his memory.

 Legacy

 At his 25th death anniversary in 1963, the Instituto Vasco da Gama was renamed by its management to Institute Menezes Braganza in honour of his memory.
 A bust of Bragança exists in the Institute.
 Another bust of him is located in the Margao Municipal Garden.

-Professor Dr. Sushila Sawant Mendes has published a book entitled, "Luis de Menezes Bragança: Nationalism, Secularism and free-thought in Portuguese Goa".
+Professor Dr. Sushila Sawant Mendes has published a book, Luis de Menezes Bragança: Nationalism, Secularism and free-thought in Portuguese Goa.
 This book is based on the doctoral thesis of Mendes, awarded to her by the Goa University in 2012.